-- 1. Recall the definition of the six basic trigonometric functions: sine, cosine, tangent, cotangent, secant and cosecant, as well as their basic periodicity properties, graphs and symmetries; - 2.
-Identify the inverse trigonometric functions, together with their domains and graphs, and use them to solve trigonometric equations; - 3.
-Verify trigonometric identities and their relative relationships, such as use the value of the trigonometric function of an angle to compute the value of a trigonometric function of the same angle, or double that angle, or half that angle; - 4.
-Use the sine and cosine law to solve a triangle; - 5.
-Perform complex number operations using polar form and use D'Moivre's formula to compute the nth root of a complex number; - 6.
-Use trigonometry to solve problems related to parametric equations; - 7.
-Use trigonometry to solve problems related to polar coordinates; - 8.
-Use vectors and related trigonometry concepts to solve problems in geometry and physics; and - 9.
+- 1. Set up and solve polynomial, rational, radical, exponential, and logarithmic equations and inequalities of one variable, and systems of linear and non-linear equations with two or more variables. - 2.
+Sketch the graphs of equations and inequalities. - 3.
+Perform operations with complex numbers and matrices to apply them to solve problems.
+Use the Polar from and D'Moivre's formula to compute the n-th root of a complex number. - 4.
+Compute the general term of arithmetic and geometric sequence and the sum of its terms, and perform the expansion of a positive integer power of a binomial. - 5.
+Identify functions from algebraic, graphical, tabular, and verbal expressions and apply them to solve problems. - 6.
+Recall the definition of the six basic trigonometric functions: sine, cosine, tangent, cotangent, secant, cosecant, as well as their basic periodicity properties, graphs and symmetries, and identify and use their inverse trigonometric functions, together with their domains and graphs, to solve trigonometric equations. - 7.
+Verify trigonometric identities and their relative relationships, such as use the value of the trigonometric function of an angle to compute the value of a trigonometric function of the same angle, or double that angle, or half that angle; - 8.
+Use vectors and trigonometry concepts to solve problems related to geometry using the sine and cosine laws, or to solve problems related to parametric equations or polar coordinates and physics; and - 9.
 Prepare and submit a final paper using phrases commonly found in mathematical literature.